atbcb/ICTTestingBaseline/docs/16AudioVideo.md

 ### Video-Only
 -   In a video-only presentation, information is presented in a variety of ways including animation, text or graphics, the setting and background, the actions and expressions of people, animals, etc.
 -   Video intended as a media alternative for text does not require additional description if it is clearly labeled as such.
 -   If the video is accompanied by timed sounds or meaningful dialog, it is not video-only.
-Test for Synchronized Media ([Baseline 17](https://github.com/Section508Coordinators/ICTTestingBaseline/blob/master/docs/17SyncMedia.md)) requirements.
+Test for Baseline [17.
+Synchronized Media](https://github.com/Section508Coordinators/ICTTestingBaseline/blob/master/docs/17SyncMedia.md) requirements.
 -   Video-only content may present moving, blinking, scrolling, or auto-updating information; however, other methods may be used to present similar content.
 In either case, whether presented via video-only or some other method, the content must provide the ability to pause, stop, or hide the content.
-The check for this requirement is performed under [5.
-Changing Content](https://github.com/Section508Coordinators/ICTTestingBaseline/blob/master/docs/05Changing.md).
+The check for this requirement is performed under Baseline [21.
+Timed Events](https://github.com/Section508Coordinators/ICTTestingBaseline/blob/master/docs/21TimedEvents.md).

 Test Procedure for SC 1.2.1 Audio-only (Prerecorded)
 ----------------------------------------------------